Kristin Cooper Carter

 Cindy Talbot is a grant writer specializing in helping small businesses prepare grant applications for federal and state R&D opportunities including SBIR/STTR programs (USDA, NSF, EPA, NASA, and DOE).
 She helped win a $4 million grant from the California Energy Commission, commercialization of a novel large

-battery, and has prepared applications for DOE’s Energy Efficiency & Renewable Energy (EERE) programs.
+battery, and has prepared applications for DOE’s Energy Efficiency and Renewable Energy (EERE) programs.
 In her 9 years’ grant experience in this

 effort, she has helped clients in a wide variety of innovative industries including alternative fuel vehicles, nanocellulose-based products, oil and

 gas produced water treatment, aquaculture, small- to mid-sized farm support, low-head hydropower innovations, and bio-based small rocket fuels.

 Cindy has also supported nonprofits, securing funding for state

 energy planning from DOE, small business incubator and startup support assistance from the federal Small Business Administration (SBA) and Economic Development administration (EDA), and state economic development projects.
 She brings over 20 years of environmental consulting experience.
 She holds an undergraduate BS in Soil Science from the University of Maine and a MS in Hazardous Materials Management from Tufts University.

 Additional team members include: James Coles, Jeff Schwein, and Drumm McNaughton.